YouNow/younow.github.io/policy/en/trust.md

 ## Broadcasting Safety Tips

 It's important to maintain your privacy and security while broadcasting live.
-Below are a few tips we recommend you keep in mind while on YouNow, and on the Internet and social media, in general.
+Below are a few tips we recommend you keep in mind while using YouNow.

 - Don't share personal information.
-We all love YouNow because we can connect with friends from all corners of the world, but sharing personal information publicly (including phone numbers, addresses, email addresses, etc.) can open unwanted communications.
-We strongly discourage you from sharing this sensitive information online with people you don't know.&nbsp;
+YouNow allows users to connect with people from all corners of the world, but sharing personal information publicly (including but not limited to phone numbers, home addresses, and email addresses) can open unwanted communication.
+We strongly discourage you from sharing this sensitive information.
 - Don't click unrecognizable links.
 In the chat, users may share URLs that link to inappropriate or phishing websites.
-We ask that you flag the users posting such URLs, and make sure not to click them!&nbsp;
+We ask that you flag the users posting such URLs and make sure not to click on them!
-- Don't do anything online that you wouldn't want your parents seeing.
-YouNow is a public place, like any other.
-Parents, friends, teachers, or others you know might be watching, and so you should behave accordingly.&nbsp;
+- Remember that YouNow is a public place and behave accordingly.
 - Remember that everything you do gets recorded.
-After you end your broadcast, the recorded video lives on your profile for 3 days, or is permanent if it's your most recent broadcast.
-You do, however, have the ability to remove any video from your profile by navigating to the "broadcasts" tab.&nbsp;
+After you end your broadcast, the recorded video lives on your profile for three days, and your most recent broadcast is visible until you broadcast again.
+You do, however, have the ability to remove any video from your profile by navigating to the "broadcasts" tab in your web profile or by tapping “view replays” on your app profile and then swiping left on the broadcast you would like to delete.

 ## Resources

-To ensure that you have the best experience possible on YouNow, please familiarize yourself with YouNow's official rules and policies, below.
+To ensure that you have the best experience possible on YouNow, please familiarize yourself with YouNow's community standards and policies, below.

 - [YouNow Terms of Use](/policy/en/terms) &nbsp;
 - [YouNow Rules & Community Standards](/policy/en/rules)&nbsp;
 - [YouNow Privacy Policy](/policy/en/privacy)&nbsp;

 For further questions regarding any of the above, technical support, or for unbanning requests, please contact the [YouNow Help Desk here](http://support.younow.com).

-## Guide for Law Enforcement

-The Trust & Safety team at YouNow is dedicated to working with law enforcement to provide information that is in line with our Terms of Use and Privacy Policy.
-We take the safety and privacy of our users very seriously and work hard to safeguard the wellbeing of our users to the best of our ability.

-**User Data Available from YouNow**

-_User Profile Information_

-- Information provided to us by a user via their social networking login, including E-mail, social network basic info (name/handle, etc.), current YouNow username, device ID for mobile users, date of birth if supplied by social network, and address if provided by the user.&nbsp;

-_History_

-- We store some information on a user's activity.
-This information includes chat logs, broadcasts, private messages, a user's "fans," "fans of" that user, and posts made by a user on one's profile.
-Please note that some of this information is not stored indefinitely, and may expire by the time of request.&nbsp;

-_IP Address_

-- We collect IP address information but&nbsp;please note that this information is provided by third parties and isn't verified by YouNow.&nbsp;

 ## Contact us